UWrc/UWrc.github.io/docs/ood/launch.md

 While some may offer additional configuration, all forms allow you to specify the following parameters:

-- **Account** - The account that has access to the resouces you need.
+- **Account** - The account that has access to the resources you need.
 This may be your lab or research group's name.
 - **Partition** - The partition that has the resources you need.
-- **Tasks** - Instances of your application -  maximum number of parallel tasks lauched by the job.
+- **Tasks** - Instances of your application -  maximum number of parallel tasks launched by the job.
 Most jobs will only need one task.
 - **CPUs per task** - Number of CPUs per task.
 - **Memory (GB)** - Total memory required per node in GB.
 - **GPU Type (optional)** Type of GPU card required.